Is Hannah B.’s ‘Bachelorette’ Season Doomed From The Start?

 Romeo was on the official list of suitors released by ABC, but three people were since cut from the list to make the final list of suitors now 30.

 Monsters & Critics reported that Romeo didn’t even make it to the first night, filmed at The Bachelor mansion in California.
 Reality Steve posted a video from Romeo, where he explained why he believes he was booted from the show.
 In the video, he claims that he was kicked off the series before filming began.
-He had to surrender his phone before filming and it was quickly returned with no “reason as to why” he was let go from the series.
+He had to surrender his phone before filming, and it was quickly returned with no “reason as to why” he was let go from the series.

+He claims that “All I know is that when I got my phone back I saw that I got slammed for being — and stereotyped — for being a Staten Island guido ******bag with anger issues.”

 — RealitySteve (@RealitySteve) March 19, 2019

-He claims that “All I know is that when I got my phone back I saw that I got slammed for being — and stereotyped — for being a Staten Island guido ******bag with anger issues.”
 Romeo then explained that he feels a photo that was found on his phone could have been the reason for being let go.
-He did not explain what the contents of the photo were.
+He did not explain what the content of the photo was.

 In the video, Romeo also spoke about his difficult past year and how he lost his beloved grandmother to cancer.

-Inquisitr previously reported that contestant Matt D. was also let go from the series for a series of messages he sent to a woman named Sam Smithburger.
-He was allegedly accused of Instagram harassment and Smithburger posted some of the messages on her Twitter account.
+The Inquisitr previously reported that contestant Matt D. was also let go from the series for messages he sent to a woman named Sam Smithburger.
+He was allegedly accused of Instagram harassment, and Smithburger posted some of the messages on her Twitter account.

 This guy used to dm me on insta consistently for like 2 years and now he’s a contestant on the new Bachelorette lmao pic.twitter.com/bhUuZsTKQG